uzilon/CustomerChurnPrediction/README.md

 ## Project Objective

-This project aims aims to develop a robust customer churn prediction system for which will enable ConnectTel to reduce customer attrition, enhance customer loyalty, and maintain a competitive edge
+This project aims to develop a robust customer churn prediction system for which will enable ConnectTel to reduce customer attrition, enhance customer loyalty, and maintain a competitive edge

 ## Data Sources